 There is also Metrocable, a set of aerial cabins connected to a cable that overflies several neighborhoods of the Medellin northeast.

 Other option is the bus system, which operates as an integrated transport system and represents 25,2% of the city’s transportation.

-For its diverse cultural and leisure options, as well as the outstanding options in hotels and mobility, in tourism The Answer is Medellin.
+For its diverse cultural and leisure options, as well as the outstanding options in hotels and mobility, Medellín is a worth visit.